-Pimples, boils, eczema and other eruptions, loss of appetite, that tired feeling, fits of biliousness, indigestion and headache, are some of them.
+Pimples, boils, eczema and other eruptions, loss of appetite, that tired feeling, fits of billousness, indigestion and headache, are some of them.

-They are all radically and permanently cured by Hood's Sarsaparilla, which thoroughly cleanses the blood and restores healthy functional activity jured.
+They are all radically and permanently cured by Hood's Sarsaparilla, which thoroughly cleanses the blood and restores healthy functional activity to the whole system.
+This spring take